 The synthesis of two opposites

-At houses like Charvet , Camps De Luca or Berluti , the cheapest bespoke shirts easily cost €1000.
+At houses like Charvet , Camps De Luca or Berluti , the least expensive bespoke shirts easily tickle the €1000 mark.
 They are entirely handmade by a master craftsman. .
-Each piece requires the creation of a design and a personalized pattern from scratch, also drawn by hand.
+Each piece requires the creation of a custom design and pattern from scratch, also hand-drawn.
 It is an ultra-luxury product, which aims as much to preserve the tradition of know-how, as to simply "make clothes".
 In short, we are in space there.

 The journey of the Kalgati shirt

-A first product still considered unsatisfactory
+A first product still deemed unsatisfactory

-At a price of €240, he could have been satisfied to offer this quality, at a much more reasonable price than most of his competitors.
-But as I told you earlier, Thomas had embarked on a real “quest”, an obsession.
+At a price of €240, he could have considered himself satisfied to offer this quality, at a much more reasonable price than most of his competitors.
+But as I told you earlier, Thomas had embarked on a real "quest", an obsession.
 He was still not satisfied: he had to push the product even further.

 I have never met Mr. Duboin, but he is someone I have heard a lot about.